susobhang70/susobhang70.github.io/_posts/2016-08-09-libreoffice-background-panel-post.md

     </li>
 </ul>

-A few other enhancements like a `Edit Master Slide` button to go to Master view of Page/Slide, `Close Master Slide` to close Master Slide, and context label changes are expected to made in LO 5.3.
+A few other enhancements like a `Edit Master Slide` button to go to Master view of Page/Slide, `Close Master Slide` to close Master Slide, and context label changes are expected to added in LibreOffice 5.3.